shopsys/shopsys/docs/storefront/gtm/eventFactories.md

 # GTM Event Factories

-These factories are responsible for creating and preparing GTM event object.
+These factories are responsible for creating and preparing GTM event objects.
 They can be written either as basic `get` methods, such as `getGtmCartViewEvent`, or as hooks, such as `useGtmStaticPageViewEvent`.
 The difference between them is

 ## getGtmCartViewEvent